openregulatory/templates/templates/qms/capa/sop-capa.md

 below.
 Thereafter, the QMO closes the CAPA.

 * Verification: Documenting proof of implementation of actions taken.
-* Effectiveness: Review of the effectiveness of actions taken.
+* Effectiveness: Review of the effectiveness of actions taken and whether the root cause has been remediated.

 | Participants |
 |--------------|